PRIME-RE/prime-re.github.io/index.md

 - You can contact the people behind PRIME-RE by writing a [GitHub Issue](https://github.com/PRIME-RE/prime-re.github.io/issues/new?assignees=&labels=Contact&template=contact.md&title=[Contact]:&nbsp;%3Ctopic%3E).
 - You can contact developers of a shared resource through the contact links that are listed with the resources.
+- To ask a question or discuss an issue with NHP-MRI researchers, you can send a message to the [NHP-MRI mailing list](https://groups.google.com/forum/#!forum/nhp-mri).
 - To ask a question or discuss an issue with the broader neuroscience community, we suggest using [neurostars.org](https://neurostars.org/).
 Tag your new thread with **prime-re** and/or the name of the resource you are asking about for optimal visibility.
 - Other community-driven initiatives can be found on the [Community page.](tutorials_community.md)